mbattifarano/GoFigure/README.md

 handles (via the cfigure class) of every figure created by it.
 Multiple instances of the FigureHandler class can be used to group figures.

-Most importantly, figures created by a FigureHandler instance are created silently, that is, they are initialized with the 'visible' property set to 'off'.
+Most importantly, figures created as a cfigure instance are created silently, that is, they are initialized with the 'visible' property set to 'off'.
 This means that figures will NOT steal focus when they are created.
 Since each instance of FigureHandler keeps tabs on all